Eric Hobsbawm: A Life in History

 Andrew Whitehead on the reappearance – and disappearance – of old shop signs

-Radical Object: Bust of Charles Bradlaugh
+Radical Objects: Bust of Charles Bradlaugh

 A ten-inch bronze bust that depicts Charles Bradlaugh, one of the commanding figures of Victorian radicalism.